Frequently Asked Questions from Homeowners

 HUFNAGEL ELECTRIC’s Answer: Ask us!
 We don’t want to surprise you with a higher invoice than you expect, any more than you want to be surprised.
 Once we have diagnosed/estimated your electrical problem we will give you an upfront price to fix it.

 Remember, electrical wiring is not a hobby!
 Many of the serious problems we see are code violations in wiring installed by a “do-it-yourselfer” or homeowner with some advice from “the guy at the hardware store.”
-These problems often come to light when a property is being sold and a home inspector requires extensive/expensive repairs.
+These problems often come to light when a property is being sold and a home inspection requires extensive/expensive repairs.
 Most of all they can be potential FIRE, SAFETY, or ELECTROCUTION hazards.